trexitycode/vroom/docs/API.md

 on travel times with a multiplicative factor.
 So in particular providing a custom costs matrix for the vehicle is inconsistent and will raise an error.

+A note on `max_first_leg_distance`:
+- This constraint applies whenever a task would become the first task on a vehicle (rank 0).
+It prevents making a task first when the distance from the vehicle `start` to that task exceeds the limit.
+- For shipments, the check is done on `start -> pickup`.
+- If distances are not already provided, enabling this option will cause distances to be fetched/required for the relevant profile.

 A `break` object has the following properties: